michaeljarizala/data-discovery-dashboard/README.md

 # Data Discovery Dashboard
 A hobby project for listing down data in a paginatable grid view.

+Demo to this project is available on [Vercel](https://data-discovery-dashboard.vercel.app/).

 ## Objectives
 1. Fetch list of data from an exposed API endpoint.
 2. Display the API response in a grid.